allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 ### Illness and Wellness, Mental and Physical

 <b>If you think you may be sick, stay home</b> —- particularly if your symptoms suggest a contagious illness (i.e. cough, fever, sneezing, sore throat).
 You will ultimately lose more time if you don't allow your body the rest it needs to heal.
 The class as a whole will succeed better if we make the effort to protect one another from illness.
 If you experience respiratory symptoms and do not feel you can miss class, please wear a mask that covers your nose and mouth.
-I will also entertain request to record portions of class, but make no guarantees.
+I will also entertain s to record portions of class, but make no guarantees.

 As a college student, there may be times when personal stressors, struggles, and/or traumas interfere with your academic performance and/or negatively impact your daily life.
 Allegheny College recognizes that mental health is an important piece of the holistic human experience, and that this experience influences your academic success.
 We encourage students to prioritize their mental well-being by seeking services and support as needed.

-This class is designed with a relatively lenient attendance and deadline policy, in order to accomodate the obstacles that happen in real life (see evaluation section for more details).
+This class is designed with a relatively lenient attendance and deadline policy, in order to accommodate the obstacles that happen in real life (see evaluation section for more details).
 If you are sick, experiencing an emergency, or you are struggling emotionally, communicate with me about it as early as you can, and we will strategize accordingly.
 As long as you attend class and do coursework when you are feeling well, there is some space built in for harder times.
 If you feel overwhelmed even within these structures, you can let me know that too.

-If you are dealing with something contagious, or something that requires particular accomoodations, feel free to let me know.
+If you are dealing with something contagious, or something that requires particular accommodations, feel free to let me know.
 Otherwise, I don't require details.
 You can simply let me know that you are struggling and I will believe you.
-Processing certain details may lie beyond my professional expertise, and I want to do my best to serve you in my capacity as professor.
+Processing certain details may lie beyond my professional expertise, and I want to do my best to serve you in my capacity as your professor.

 Students who are in need of mental health support can access free, confidential services and resources in the Counseling and Personal Development Center (CPDC).
 CPDC delivers holistic mental health services to the Allegheny College student campus community through brief individual and group counseling, crisis support, outreach programming, consultation, and coordination of care.
 Students may request services by submitting a form on CPDC’s website (sites.allegheny.edu/counseling).
 Students may also connect with a mental health clinician at any time by calling Allegheny’s 24/7 line: 814-332-2105.
 If you or someone you know is experiencing a mental health emergency, please call the 24/7 line, Public Safety (814-332-3357), or 911.
 When in doubt, reach out.